skills/secure-code-game/README.md

 Here's a recap of all the tasks you've accomplished in your repository:

-- You practiced secure code principles by spotting and fixing vulnerable patterns in real-world code
+- You practiced secure code principles by spotting and fixing vulnerable patterns in real-world code.
 - You assessed your solutions against exploits developed by GitHub Security Lab experts.
 - You utilized GitHub code scanning features and understood the security alerts generated against your code.

 ### What's next?

 - Follow [GitHub Security Lab](https://twitter.com/ghsecuritylab) for the latest updates and announcements about this course.
 - Contribute new levels to the game in 3 simple steps!
-Read our [Contribution Guideline](https://github.com/skills/secure-code-game/blob/main/CONTRIBUTING.md)
+Read our [Contribution Guideline](https://github.com/skills/secure-code-game/blob/main/CONTRIBUTING.md).
-- Share your feedback and ideas in our [Discussions](https://github.com/skills/secure-code-game/discussions) and join our community on [Slack](https://gh.io/securitylabslack)
+- Share your feedback and ideas in our [Discussions](https://github.com/skills/secure-code-game/discussions) and join our community on [Slack](https://gh.io/securitylabslack).
 - [Take another skills course](https://skills.github.com/).
 - [Read more about code security](https://docs.github.com/en/code-security).
 - To find projects to contribute to, check out [GitHub Explore](https://github.com/explore).